Dai-Hang/Dai-Hang.github.io/_pages/about.md

   - /about.html
 ---

-I am a full professor affiliated with the Department of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow.
+I am a full professor affiliated with the School of Computer Science at Wuhan University and an honorary research fellow at the University of Glasgow.

 News
 ======